Aegon Transamerica Foundation

 Local Advisory Committees

 A distinctive feature of the Foundation is its local advisory committee structure.
 Committees are established in Transamerica locations with at least 100 employees and are staffed by employee volunteers.
-These committees play a primary role in grantmaking decisions, ensuring that funding supports organizations in the specific communities where Transamerica employees live and work.
+These committees play a primary role in grantmaking decisions, ensuring that funding supports organisations in the specific communities where Transamerica employees live and work.

 Application Process & Timeline